Omkar211202/Omkar_Notes/content/MBA/Human Resource Management.md

 - Administration: unstructured sequential, Structured sequential, Panel, One-to-one, phone, computerized, video, web-assisted.

 - Tips to see: structure the interview, look for selected traits, beware of committing interview errors

+---
 ## Competency mapping, assessment and appraisal:

+> [!IMPORTANT] Definition of Competency:
-- an underlying characteristic (skills, knowledge and attitude) of a person that enables him/her to deliver a superior performance in a given job, role or a situation.
+> An underlying characteristic of a person that enables him to deliver superior performance in a given job, role or a situation.

 - skills (ability to do): Physical,
 - knowledge(information): cognitive,
 - attitude(qualitative aspects).